-- Topical Google searching combined with extensions like Ahrefs toolbar and Mozbar.
+- Topical Google search combined with extensions like Ahrefs toolbar and Mozbar.

 I use Buzzsumo and Google search for finding most of the proven blog post ideas.

-Before selecting any topic, just ask yourself – “After I publish a post that is best in class, can people be interested in linking to my content?”.
+Before selecting any topic, just ask yourself – “After I publish a post that is best in class, will people be interested in linking to my content?”.

 When you come across post ideas, just type it in Google Keep or Evernote.
 This is life-saver for me.
 Because it’s practically impossible to remember all the post ideas you once thought of blogging about.